North Texas roster countdown Nos. 10-6: Young stars enter list of Mean Green's top players

 Simpson caught 25 passes for 517 yards and four touchdowns last season, when he ranked second among UNT players in all three major receiving categories.

-Simpson was a key weapon for UNT and will take on an even larger role in 2021 after the Mean Green lost their other two top wide receivers in Darden and Austin Ogunmakin.
+Simpson was a key weapon for UNT and will take on an even larger role in 2021 after the Mean Green lost their other two top wide receivers in Darden and Austin Ogunmakin, who transferred to Liberty.